mma-pivotal/cepheid/README.md

 # ElasticSearch Bulk Upload Script

-This script is still incomplete.
+This project is in a very early stage.

 ## Prepare ES server